-Students majoring in international studies must complete a total of 42 credits of which 15 credits are introductory or prerequisite courses.
+Students majoring in International Studies must complete a total of 42 credits of which 15 credits are introductory or prerequisite courses.

 For the full description of the International Studies Major, please see the University Catalog (PDF).

-following courses are required:
+The following courses are required:

 The Asian studies certificate consists of INTS/HIST 103 Introduction to Asia, and 9 credits of any combination of core and elective courses in the Asian studies minor.

 The certificate is open to degree and non-degree students.